 The Corporation acquired the Urban Duke Property through the acquisition of Beaufield, which was completed on October 19, 2018, and amalgamated into Osisko on January 1, 2019.
 The Urban Duke Property is 100% owned by the Corporation and located within the Urban-Barry Greenstone Belt, Québec.
-On July 6, 2018, Beaufield entered into a binding agreement with Bonterra which sets forth the terms of an exploration earn-in on the property.
+On July 6, 2018, Beaufield entered into a binding agreement with Bonterra which set forth the terms of an exploration earn-in on the property.
 In order to earn a 70% interest on the Urban Duke Property, Bonterra must commit: (i) \$4.5 million in work expenditures over a three-year period, subject to certain annual work expenditure thresholds, including a guaranteed expenditure threshold of \$1.5 million in the first year; and (ii) \$750,000 in cash payments over a two-year period, with \$250,000 due upon signing, \$250,000 due in the first year, and the remaining \$250,000 due in the second year.
-Upon signing on July 6, 2018, and as further consideration for the granting of the exploration earn-in.
-Bonterra issued 4 million common shares of Bonterra to Beaufield.
+Upon signing on July 6, 2018, and as further consideration for the granting of the exploration earn-in, Bonterra issued 4 million common shares of Bonterra to Beaufield.

-Following the completion of the exploration earn-in, Osisko and Bonterra will enter into a joint venture agreement in respect of the property with Bonterra maintaining a 70% interest and Osisko maintaining a 30% interest.
+This exploration earn-in on the Urban Duke Property was completed on July 12, 2021.
+Osisko and Bonterra will now enter into a joint venture agreement in respect of the property with Bonterra maintaining a 70% interest and Osisko maintaining a 30% interest.